Planning insight 1

 Use these related pages to compare eligibility, costs, payment strategy, and local VA loan context.

-A VA home loan is a mortgage backed by the Department of Veterans Affairs and offered by approved lenders to eligible veterans, service members, and qualifying surviving spouses.
+A VA home loan is a mortgage backed by the Department of Veterans Affairs and offered by approved lenders to eligible veterans, active duty service members, National Guard and Reserve members, and qualifying surviving spouses.

-No. VA loans do not require private mortgage insurance, which can reduce monthly costs compared with some low-down-payment conventional options.
+No. VA loans do not require private mortgage insurance, which can reduce monthly costs compared with some conventional loans that use a smaller down payment.

 Yes.
-Pre-qualification helps connect your target price to income, debts, credit, entitlement, taxes, insurance, and cash-to-close before you write offers.
+Pre-qualification helps connect your target price to income, debts, credit, entitlement, cash-to-close, taxes, insurance, and local market assumptions before you write offers.